...to get kernel source from kernel.org and build a vanilla kernel.

 Configuring the Linux kernel is probably the most difficult task you'll encounter.
 However, with a few tricks, it isn't really all that bad.

 It helps to have an existing kernel config as a starting point.
 The best config to start with is one that is either for the same kernel version you are building, or one whose version is as close as possible to the version you are building.
-Look in /boot for files starting with "config".
-Also check the online repositories for your distro to see if there is a kernel with a closer version number.
+Check the online repositories for your distro to see if there is a kernel with a closer version number.
 A while back, using Debian, I was able to find a 2.6.30 kernel in "backports" that was close to the 2.6.31 that I wanted to build, so I went with it.
+As of March 2020, Ubuntu 18.04 offers linux-generic-hwe-* and linux-lowlatency-hwe-* meta-packages which bring in the latest and greatest kernels.

 make menuconfig